Singh301/Rewards/README.md

 - Add user authentication and authorization
 - Implement a frontend dashboard for viewing rewards
 - Store reward points in a separate table for performance optimization

- License

-Contact
-For any queries or support, please contact: [your-email@example.com]